Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

-A group of figures rise edgily from their seats, each one with wearing the same black, dual-pointed hoods, as if to suggest having antennae of some kind.
+A group of figures rise dramatically from their seats, each one with wearing the same black, dual-pointed hoods, as if to suggest having antennae of some kind.

 They take a simultaneous, excited breath, and then the doors slam open.

-“Citizens,” she starts, her voice punctuated by the left of the double doors tearing completely from its hinges and collapsing aside pathetically.
+“Citizens,” she starts, her voice punctuated by the din of the doors tearing completely from its hinges and collapsing aside pathetically.

 In a singular, well-practiced movement that surprises her, the entire cult draws up their expensive, heavily-managraphed daggers.
-Looks like there’s some money behind this operation, after all.
+It looks like there’s some money behind this operation, after all.

 “Who are you?” one of them hisses.

 “No matter.
 All will fall to the power of the Chaotic Empero-”